Skip to main content

 To configure the integration, ensure you have the following:

-• PuppetDB URL: The URL where PuppetDB is configured.
+• PuppetDB URL: The IP or hostname where PuppetDB is configured.

 • CA Certificate: The Certificate Authority (CA) certificate.